Thomas E. A. Dale

 - Representing the Body in Medieval Art

-- Pilgrimage and the Cult of the Saints in Medieval and Byzantine Art
+- Pilgrimage and the Cult of the Saints -Race, Alterity, and Cultural Appropriation in Medieval Art

 AH 600: Special Topics in Art History: